akaminski03/configure-ad/README.md

 <h2>List of Prerequisites</h2>

 - Have an active Microsoft Azure subscription
-- Create a Windows 10 Virtual Machine, and a Windows server Virtual Machine on Azure
+- Create a Windows 10 Virtual Machine (the user), and a Windows server Virtual Machine (the domain controller) on Azure
 - Set the domain controller's NIC private IP address to be static
 - Remote desktop connect to both virtual machines that you created